Kate Richards: Career

 In 2014, Richards' second book.
 Is There No Place For Me?
 Making Sense of Madness was published by Penguin Books.
 This book was shortlisted for the Government of Australia Human Rights Non-Fiction Literature Award.

 In 2019 her first novel, Fusion, was published by Penguin Books.
+It was shortlisted for Best Novel at the 2019 Australian Shadow Awards.

 Richards works as a medical researcher, and also writes and lectures about the writing process and about her experiences with mental illness.